Eating Well with Balance and Dizziness Disorders

 - drink water before you feel thirsty (pre-hydrate) or are physically active

-- monitor the colour of your pee – a very pale yellow colour is a sign of good hydration
+- monitor the colour of your pee – usually a very pale yellow colour is a sign of good hydration

 Our thirst response, however, declines as we age because the part of the brain that tells we are thirsty becomes less active.
 People over 65 are not as able to determine accurately their level of dehydration because of this decline.